 Breast Reconstruction Revision Surgery

 Whether you have been left with poor cosmetic results or you are seeking to correct a complication, breast reconstruction revision surgery is a safe, highly advanced and effective way to rebuild a healthier, natural-looking contour of the breasts.
-Inspired by her mother’s breast cancer journey, Dr. Kurtovic has a unique awareness of the healing process after breast cancer surgery and encourages her patients to share their aesthetic and functional goals so she can better understand their needs.
+Our surgeons have a unique awareness of the healing process after breast cancer surgery and encourage their patients to share their aesthetic and functional goals so they can better understand their needs.
 She believes in honoring the uniqueness of each woman and draws on a personalized approach for beautiful, fulfilling results.
-If you are experiencing painful physical symptoms after breast reconstruction, or if you are unhappy with the aesthetic outcome of your previous surgery, call our clinic in Austin, Texas, at (512) 815-0123 to schedule your consultation with Dr. Kurtovic today.
+If you are experiencing painful physical symptoms after breast reconstruction, or if you are unhappy with the aesthetic outcome of your previous surgery, call our clinic in Austin, Texas at (512) 815-0123 to schedule your consultation today.